oddballteam/flutter_tech_interview/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Requirements

+This project is designed to test a canidates Flutter/Dart knowledge.
+The project is designed around the [Marvel Api](https://developer.marvel.com) and requires the public and private keys generated for the canidate to access the API.

+### Completion Criteria

+1. Successfully make a call to the Marvel API and return a list of characters
+1. Make sure the first page navigates to the list page correctly
+1. Create a list view that displays the list of characters returned
+1. Being able to tap on an item in the list and see detail new view
+1. Making a second call to get the characters detail information
+1. Utilizing provider as a state managment solution
+1. Possible writing of widget tests to validate widgets and views